Birth, Sato Bon

 The gains are real and significant; they are civilizational leveling, they matter more than people realize, and mark the beginning of a new epoch, perhaps even comparable to the discovery of fire.

 AI compresses time.
-What once demanded years of accumulated expertise and the resources of institutions now lies within reach of a single determined mind.
+What once demanded years of accumulated expertise now lies within reach of a single determined mind.
 The young artist in a provincial city commands tools that would have rivaled the finest studios a decade ago.
 The scholar without access to great libraries can interrogate centuries of thought in an afternoon.
-The individual who once needed a workshop of specialists can now conceive, test, and build alone.
-For the first time in history, the barrier between an idea and its realization is closer to will than to circumstance.
+For the first time in history, the barrier between an idea and its realization is closer to one's will than to circumstance.

 But gains always have their opposite balance.
 In the case of AI, this means that as machines seep more into our work and lives, the need for labor is drastically reduced, and so too will how we perceive the natural world and beauty.
 When experience becomes mediated and optimized, the capacity for raw, unmediated wonder is among the first things lost.